Bashir Badr

-Bashir Badr (born Syed Muhammad Bashir; 15 February 1935) is an Indian poet.
+Bashir Badr (born Syed Muhammad Bashir; 15 February 1935 – 28 May 2026) was an Indian poet born in Bukiya village near Hanswar in present-day Ambedkar Nagar district, Uttar Pradesh.
 He taught Urdu at the Aligarh Muslim University.
-He primarily writes in the Urdu language particularly ghazals.
+He primarily wrote in the Urdu language, particularly ghazals.
 He also wrote a couplet titled Dushmani Jam Kar Karo in 1972 during Shimla Agreement that revolves around the partition of India.

 Most of Badr's unpublished literary work, including an uncertain number of poems was lost during the 1987 Meerut communal riots, and later he moved to Bhopal, Madhya Pradesh.

 Early life and education

-He was born in United Provinces of British India (in modern-day [Bukiya near Hanswar, Ambedkar Nagar], Uttar Pradesh, India) on 15 February 1935.
+Badr was born in Bukiya near Hanswar, Ambedkar Nagar, Uttar Pradesh, India) on 15 February 1935.
 After he did his early schooling, he attended the Aligarh Muslim University where he did his Bachelor of Arts, Master of Arts and PhD.
 Later, he served at the same university as a lecturer.
 He also served at Meerut College for over seventeen years.

 After his property, including his house and books, was damaged in the 1987 Meerut violence, he permanently moved to Bhopal.

-He is currently suffering from dementia and is believed to have forgot his Mushaira years as a result of dementia.

 Career

-He started writing poems at the age of seven.
+Badr started writing poems at the age of seven.
 He wrote some collections of ghazals titled Ikai, Kulliyate Bashir Badr, Aamad, Image, Aahat and Devanagari script ghazals titled Ujale Apni Yadon Ke.
 During his career, he wrote two books titled Azadi Ke Bad Urdu Ghazal Ka Tanqidi Mutala (Critical study of Urdu ghazal after independence) and Biswin Sadi Mein Ghazal (Ghazals in 20th century) focused on literary criticism.

-He has also served at the Bihar Urdu Academy as a chairman.
+He also served at the Bihar Urdu Academy as a chairman.